meltano/handbook/src/_engineering/team-practices/outages.md

 If the issue requires action from us or is otherwise worthy of investigation, we should log an issue for tracking our work and then proceed with the alerting process.

 If the issue does not require any action from us, such as a significant PyPI or GitLab service outage, we may not need to open an issue but we should nevertheless [notify users](#notifying-users) as appropriate.

+## Incident Response System

+The Information Security Manager (ISM) as described in Meltano's policies is Seth Turner.

+Potential security incident must be reported to the ISM and on-call engineers promptly either via email or Slack.
+Refer to the Incident Response Policy document (in Drata) for additional details.

+All staff must complete training for the "Procedure For Executing Incident Response" as outlined in the internal Meltano Incident Response Policy document at least once per year.